practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Curry/README.md

   putStrLn ("Last solution = " ++ show (head (reverse sols)))
 ```

-Compile it and run it:
+Compile it and run it like this:

 ```
 $ curry :load graph_4coloring_Australia_KiCS2.curry :save :quit  # building an executable